23nicolaso/23nicolaso/README.md

 # 💫 About Me:
-I'm a student at NYU Tandon graduating in 2027!<br>I'm currently exploring the uses generative AI.
+I'm a student at NYU Tandon graduating in 2027!

 ## 🌐 Socials: